paulwehage/sosd-backend/README.md

 # Software Sustainability Dashboard Backend (SOSD)

 This repository contains two main directories: `api` and `database`.
-The `database` directory includes a Docker Compose file for starting a MySQL container and a phpMyAdmin container, along with a database schema `sosd_schema`.
-The `api` directory contains a NestJS backend application.
+The `database` directory includes a Docker Compose file for starting a MySQL container and a phpMyAdmin container.
+The `api` directory contains a NestJS and Prisma backend application.

 ## Prerequisites